RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 #### Create a repository on GitHub
 If you need help creating one, take a look at GitHub's [offical documentation](https://help.github.com/en/github/getting-started-with-github/create-a-repo) for creating a repository.

-You can fork or clone anyone else's remote repository if it's made public, however you will not be able to push directly to it unless you are are an invited collaborator.
-By default, you have these rights for all of your remote repositories so long as you update your Git configuration settings.
+You can fork or clone anyone else's remote repository if it's made public, however you will not be able to push directly to it unless you own it or are are an invited collaborator.

+By default, you have access for all of your remote repositories so long as you update your Git configuration settings.

 #### Update your Git configuration
-Next you want to tell Git that you have a GitHub account.
+You want to tell Git that you have a GitHub account.
 This will allow you to push and pull back and forth to your remote reposiory.

-You want to update your git configurations in such a way that Git can identify you and your GitHub account.
+Update your git configurations in such a way that Git can identify you and your GitHub account.
 This can be done simply by adding your name, and your email address (the one you created your GitHub account with), as arguments to the `git config` command.
 ```
 git config --global user.name "Your name in quotes"
 git config --global user.email "inQuotes@yourEmail.com"